-- 3.28 The High and Very High Specification Aggregates (HSA and VHSA), produced in Cumbria are essential for the building and maintenance of low-skid surfaces on roads, especially motorways, and have a national and regional market.
+- 3.31 The High and Very High Specification Aggregates (HSA and VHSA), produced in Cumbria are essential for the building and maintenance of low-skid surfaces on roads, especially motorways, and have a national and regional market.
 Collection of separate data on this material commenced in 2005, in order to ensure ongoing supplies distinct from general crushed rock use for aggregates.
 It is now possible to derive annual average sales for these roadstones over a ten year period.
-There are indications that the demand will rise over the next 5 to 10 years, and there are limited alternative sources of the material in the UK. - 3.29 The reserves of <a href="https://high.ncb.nih.google.com/high.google.com/ - 3.30 However, given the importance of these resources for the UK and regional economy, a further two scenarios are included in Figure 3; one in which sales average 0.8 Mt per year for the entire period to 2030 (this is just over the highest sales figure recorded in 2009 for these roadstones), and the other continuing sales at the 2014 level.
-Again, the horizontal lines in the graph represent the reserves required to maintain a 10-year landbank for HSA/VHSA alone, under the three scenarios.
+There are indications that the demand will rise over the next 5 to 10 years, and there are limited alternative sources of the material in the UK. - 3.32 The reserves of high and very high specification aggregates at the end of 2015 were 17.22 Mt, 10-year average sales were 0.59 Mt representing a landbank of 29.19 years.
+The reserves would last until early 2044. - 3.33 However, given the importance of these resources for the UK and regional economy, a further two scenarios are included in Figure 3; one in which sales average 0.8 Mt per year for the entire period to 2030 (this is just over the highest sales figure of 0.78 Mt recorded in 2009 for these roadstones), and the other continuing sales at the 2015 level (0.42 Mt).
+Again, the horizontal lines in the graph represent the reserves required to maintain a minimum 10-year landbank for HSA/VHSA alone, under the three scenarios.
 The descending lines show how the actual predicted reserves would fall under each scenario, taking into account a number of factors, such as quarry permission expiry.
-It can be seen that just one scenario, for 0.8 Mt sales per year, predicts a shortfall in the required landbank at the end of the Plan period; in this case, reserves would fall below the landbank at the end of 2026 and drop to approximately 5 Mt reserves by 2030.
+It can be seen that just one scenario, for 0.8 Mt sales per year, predicts a shortfall in the required landbank at the end of the Plan period; in this case, reserves would fall below the landbank at the end of 2026 and drop to approximately 5 Mt reserves by 2030 (8 Mt is required to maintain a 10-year landbank at this sales level).